 ):

 Notice that some old C compilers may not support structure assignment.
-If this is the case, you have to assign each structure member individually.
+If this is the case, you must assign each structure member individually.

 The following program illustrates how to assign the business_address